shariqazeem/parallaxpay_x402/REAL_EXECUTION_SETUP.md

 ## 🐛 Troubleshooting

 ### "No providers available"
-- Make sure all 3 Parallax nodes are running
+- Make sure all 3 Parallax backend instances are running
-- Check ports 3001, 3002, 3003 are free
+- Check ports 3001, 3002, 3003 are free: `lsof -i :3001,3002,3003`
-- Look for "Ready to serve traffic" in terminal
+- Look for startup messages in each terminal
+- Verify the models are downloading correctly

 ### "All providers failed benchmark"
-- Parallax nodes might be starting up
+- Parallax backends might still be starting up
+- First run downloads models (can take several minutes)
-- Wait 10 seconds and try again
+- Wait 10-30 seconds and try "Discover" again
-- Check node logs for errors
+- Check terminal logs for errors

+### "Module 'parallax.launch' not found"
+- Parallax might not be installed correctly
+- Try: `pip install parallax` or reinstall from source
+- Use alternative command: `python3 ./parallax/src/parallax/launch.py`

 ### Swarm shows 0% performance gain
 - Only 1 provider is online
 - Need at least 2 providers for comparison
-- Start more Parallax nodes
+- Make sure different models are running on different ports

+### Ports already in use
+- Kill existing processes: `lsof -ti:3001 | xargs kill -9`
+- Or use different ports and update `lib/real-provider-manager.ts`

 ---